kartikprabhu20/YourEuro/docs/_posts/2019-06-04-AdvancedPrototye.md

 <br>

 <h2>Packaging</h2>
-<p>Similar classes will be grouped and will be packaged in one folder.
+<p>Similar classes will be grouped and will be packaged in one folder.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 All model classes are in one package<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 All adapter classes are in one package<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c.
 All database classes are in one package<br>